nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1. User requests to list all Tasks
 2. DoMePlease shows a list of tasks
-3. User requests to delete a edit task in the list
+3. User requests to edit certain FIELDS of the task at INDEX
-4. DoMePlease populates CLI with the Task
-5. DoMePlease shows edited Task and confirm the changes with the user
+4. DoMePlease shows the result of edit
-6. DoMePlease updates the task informations
+5. Use case ends

 **Extensions**